LMSAIH/StormHacks2025/README.md

 ---

-## 🤝 Contributing
+## Contributing

 We welcome contributions!
 Areas for improvement:

-- 🧪 Add unit and integration tests
+- Add unit and integration tests
-- 🎨 Enhance UI/UX with more visualizations
+- Enhance UI/UX with more visualizations
-- 📊 Add historical trend analysis
+- Add historical trend analysis
-- 🔔 Implement real-time notifications for new permits
+- Implement real-time notifications for new permits
-- 🌐 Multi-language support
+- Multi-language support
-- 📱 Mobile app version
+- Mobile app version
-- 🔐 User authentication and saved searches
+- User authentication and saved searches

 ---

-## 🏆 Hackathon Tracks

-This project was built for **StormHacks 2025** and applies for:
+## StormHacks 2025 Achievement

+This project was our submission to **SFU Surge's StormHacks 2025**, where we won:

+- **Overall Winner** - Top project across all categories
+- **Best Design** - Polished UI with excellent UX, powered by Mapbox GL, TailwindCSS, and shadcn/ui
+- **2nd Place - United Nations Sustainable Development Goals Enactus Challenge** - Supporting sustainable cities (SDG 11) through improved urban planning and community engagement

+### Competition Tracks Applied
-- ✅ **Most Likely to Become a Startup** - Real market need for urban planning tools
+- **Most Likely to Become a Startup** - Real market need for urban planning tools
-- ✅ **United Nations Sustainable Development Goals Enactus Challenge** - Supports sustainable cities (SDG 11)
-- ✅ **BluePrint Social Good Track** - Improves community engagement in urban development
+- **BluePrint Social Good Track** - Improves community engagement in urban development
-- ✅ **SEE Sustainable Engineering Track** - Promotes efficient resource planning and sustainable urban growth
+- **SEE Sustainable Engineering Track** - Promotes efficient resource planning and sustainable urban growth
-- ✅ **IEEE SFU Prize Track** - Advanced technical implementation with AI and geospatial data
+- **IEEE SFU Prize Track** - Advanced technical implementation with AI and geospatial data
-- ✅ **Best Design** - Polished UI with excellent UX
-- ✅ **[MLH] Best Use of .TECH** - Modern web platform showcasing technical innovation in urban development
+- **[MLH] Best Use of .TECH** - Modern web platform showcasing technical innovation in urban development

 ---

-## 👥 Team
+## Team

 Built with ❤️ by *404 Rizz Not Found* Team at StormHacks 2025

 ---

-## 🙏 Acknowledgments
+## Acknowledgments

 - **City of Vancouver** for providing comprehensive open data
 - **OpenAI** for GPT-4 API